The Form block allows you to add a Jetpack-powered contact form to your posts or pages.

 The button can be filled or outlined:

-And you have the option to size the button based on width percentage:
+And you have the option to change the width of the button:

 The Submit button alignment can be set by clicking the left, right, or center icons.